toddkitta/CortanaIntelligenceWorkshopPrereqDeployment/README.md

 * CLUSTERLOGINUSERNAME - The username that will be created for the Spark cluster.
 * CLUSTERLOGINPASSWORD - The associated password with the Spark username.
 The password must be at least 10 characters in length and must contain at least one digit, one non-alphanumeric character, and one upper or lower case letter.
 * LABVMUSERNAME - The username that will be created for the Lab VM.
 * LABVMPASSWORD - The associated password with the Lab VM user.
-The password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
+The password must be at least 12 characters and must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.